comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

 - And many smaller updates

-The full list of updates are here: https://codeberg.org/comaps/comaps/releases
+The full list of updates:
+https://codeberg.org/comaps/comaps/releases